getsentry/rfcs/text/0019-beforeSendTransaction.md

 # Summary

-Proposal to add `beforeSendTransaction` to all SDKs.
+Proposal to make `beforeSend` (or a similar method) work for transactions (and possibly other payload types in the future) in all SDKs.

 # Motivation